 - Integration issues - PaaS can lead your business to integration issues if you store data both locally and in the cloud.
 Any mismatch in the data will cost hours for your company to troubleshoot and find the actual data.

-- Loss of control - vendors manage everything, leaving your business entirely dependent on a third-party vendor.
+- Loss of control - SaaS vendors manage everything, leaving your business entirely dependent on a third-party vendor.

 - Customization issues - most SaaS apps offer little to no customization support.